|Country Information & Lifestyle|

 Although there are said to be three seasons - summer, winter and the racing season.
 The Mauritian Turf Club is the second oldest in the southern hemisphere founded in 1812, most horses come from South Asia and Australia, and are trained in one of the island 8 stables.
 Race meetings are held every Saturday pm from 1st week may to end of November.

 The local cuisine is an inspiring combination of Indian, Creole, French and Chinese influences, adapted to the local produce.
-Rice is at the heart of the Mauritian cuisine and meat appears in casseroles and curries, and chili turns up everywhere, so beware, strengths vary.
+Rice is at the heart of the Mauritian cuisine and meat appears in casseroles and curries, and chilli turns up everywhere, so beware, strengths vary.
 Seafood is prepared in a mouth-watering range of ways and by the beach, and elsewhere, food stalls sell fresh fruit cut in pieces and sold in bags for a few rupees.
 Stalls also fry up mine frite and boulettes, fish and potato croquettes, or dhal puri, (Indian flat brad with curried lentils).
 Rum is the national drink.

-The rich diversity is found in every aspect of Mauritian life, churches are next to mosques, Indian temples next to Chinese pagodas and Muslim festivals are celebrated with fervor and devotion all year round by the different communities.
+The rich diversity is found in every aspect of Mauritian life, churches are next to mosques, Indian temples next to Chinese pagodas and Muslim festivals are celebrated with fervour and devotion all year round by the different communities.
 Some of these celebrations can be quite spectacular like the fire-walking ceremony that is performed on the Cavadee Day.

 Folklore is another living tribute to the variety and depth of the islander's culture, this is illustrated in the many different sounds and rhythm, see and hear the beautiful, sophisticated Indian dances, or the Chinese spectacular lion and dragon dances, or dance the frantic rhythm of the Sega, the most typical folkloric dance of Mauritius